One-pot French Onion Pasta

 Cut, cook and caramelize the onions

 Melt butter and heat oil in a heavy-bottomed pot or skillet.
 Add onions to the pan.
 Cook slowly over medium-low heat, stirring frequently.
-Be patient as the onions cook.
+Proper caramelization takes between 35 to 40 minutes.
 Once the onions have caramelized from its natural sugars, deglaze the pan with white wine.

 Add broth and uncooked pasta